 I use a large pocket chart to hold unfinished assignments.
 Students can easily check their pockets to see what they need to do.
 The kids who don’t have any missing work, can spend the time reading instead.
 So easy!

-Now that you have some morning work activity ideas to try, spend a little time planning your procedures for completing them.
+Now that you have some classroom morning work ideas to try, spend a little time planning your procedures for completing them.
 Some questions to consider:

-The most important thing is to have a plan and keep it consistent from day to day.
+The most important thing, when implementing any of these classroom morning work ideas, is to have a plan and keep it consistent from day to day.

 Once you have a good routine in place, I think you’ll find that mornings are less stressful and your students will benefit from a positive learning environment that starts right when the bell rings!